H-M-Nizum/trackCorporateAssets/README.md

   - **GET** `/companies/`
     - Description: Retrieve a list of all companies.
   - **GET** `/companies/{companie_id}`
-    - Description: Retrieve details of a specific companie.
+    - Description: Retrieve details of a specific company.
   - **GET** `/companies/?name={companie_name}`
-    - Description: Retrieve details of a relevant companie.
+    - Description: Retrieve details of a relevant company.
   - **POST** `/companies/`
-    - Description: Create a new companie.
+    - Description: Create a new company.
   - **PUT** `/companies/{companie_id}`
-    - Description: Update information of a specific companie.
+    - Description: Update information of a specific company.
   - **DELETE** `/companies/{companie_id}`
-    - Description: Delete a specific companie.
+    - Description: Delete a specific company.

 ### Employees